the-navigator/Libre/CONTRIBUTING.md

 # Contributing to the Libre Project

-## We thank you for taking your time to visit and contribute to the project!🕵🏼‍♂️
+## We thank you for taking your time to visit and contribute to the project!

 This project is managed, headed and continously developed by **High School students** who have a passion for developing a software that will help their fellow students gain access to learning resources.
 It started as a research project and we together with our instructors and teachers paved its way onto becoming a full-pledged open-source